dodeleye99/tetris-python/README.md

 # Tetris Python

-A Tetris implementation coded in Python, using the [Pygame](https://www.pygame.org/news) library.
+A Tetris clone coded in Python, using the [Pygame](https://www.pygame.org/news) library.

+Originally used for a programming project in A-level Computer Science.

 ![Demo](_demos/demo1.gif)